CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/Interface.md

 <HR STYLE="BORDER: DASHED RGB(118,185,0) 0.5PX;BACKGROUND-COLOR: RGB(118,185,0);HEIGHT: 4.0PX;"/>

-## <h>nv set interface \<interface-id\> link flap-protection enable</h>
+## <h>nv set interface \<interface-id\> link flap-protection state</h>

-Enable (`on`) and disables (`off`) link flap protection on the specified interface.
+Enables and disables link flap protection on the specified interface.
 Cumulus Linux enables link flap detection by default.
 Link flap detection triggers when there are five link flaps within ten seconds, at which point the interface goes into a protodown state and shows `linkflap` as the reason.
 The `switchd` service also shows a log message.

+{{%notice note%}}
+In Cumulus Linux 5.14 and earlier, you specify `enable on` or `enable off` instead of `state enabled` or `state disabled`.
+{{%/notice%}}

 ### Command Syntax